 - Fill out the Training Justification and Anticipated Cost (TJAC) form (pdf)

 - Request signature approval from your supervisor and department head

-- Submit the original copy of the completed TJAC form to: Director, UCSD Medical Center Human Resources, Mail Code 8912.
+- Submit the original copy of the completed TJAC form to: UC San Diego Health Sciences Human Resources Department, Attn: Tamitha Mueller, Mail Code 8912.

 Fall, Winter and Spring: Employees may enroll in a maximum of 9 units or 3 courses per quarter, whichever is greater.

 Note: Do not file for part-time study as employees are assessed full-time fees, even if they are only taking one or two courses.

 Summer Session: Employees may enroll in up to 2 classes per summer.